sswietoniowski/learning-go/projects/02_reading_list/README.md

 ## Setup

-To run this application, you need to have Docker and Docker Compose installed on your machine.
+To run this application, you must install Docker and Docker Compose on your machine.

 Then, you can run the following command from the root directory of the project: